 Quoting out of Context

 If you quote someone, but select the quotation so that essential context is not available and therefore the person’s views are distorted, then you’ve quoted “out of context.”
-Quoting out of context in an argument creates a straw man fallacy.
+Quoting out of context in an argument creates a Straw Man Fallacy.
+The fallacy is also called “contextomy.”

 Smith: I’ve been reading about a peculiar game in this article about vegetarianism.
 When we play this game, we lean out from a fourth-story window and drop down strings containing “Free food” signs on the end in order to hook unsuspecting passers-by.
 It’s really outrageous, isn’t it?
 Yet isn’t that precisely what sports fishermen do for entertainment from their fishing boats?
 The article says it’s time we put an end to sport fishing.